vhetet/vue-mapbox-gl-divvy-viz/README.md

 * update design to handle phone portait differently (vertical?)
 * add unit tests
 * add move info
-* update marker
+* update marker ==> display circle to represent the number of trips to a destination
 * add a popup on markers to see the info?
-Or highlight the info on the leftt page
+Or highlight the info on the left page
 * add a button to load new station from the map
-* update the way the mapbox token is handled?
 * add mapbox token info to the readme